xwzappest/guide/ticktick/ticktick_web_app/calendar_subscription.md

 Second, choose “Other” and click “Add Subscribed Calendar” and then, input the URL you got from TickTick
 ![](../images/image022.jpg)

-2.How to subscribe events from other calendar services into TickTick?
+2. How to subscribe events from other calendar services into TickTick?

 First, enter “Settings” > “Labs” to enable “Calendar Subscription”